Category

 Conduct a risk assessment

 Because each business trip is unique, risk assessments need to be unique as well.
-It might not be necessary to perform an individual risk assessment for each traveler.
-If one or more of your employees frequently make the same trip, like in the case of a foreign office in a safe, stable locale, you might need only one assessment to determine the necessary business travel care measures.
-In this case, employees might all take the same flight, stay at the same hotel, and follow the same schedule—making potential risks predictable.
-You will need to revise and update the assessment, but it might not need so much personalization for each traveler.
+Performing an individual risk assessment for each traveler might not be necessary.
+If one or more of your employees frequently make the same trip, like a foreign office in a safe, stable locale, you might need only one assessment to determine the necessary business travel care measures.
+In this case, employees might all take the same flight, stay at the same hotel, and follow the same schedule, making potential risks predictable.
+You will need to revise and update the assessment, but it might not need much personalization for each traveler.

 However, if you plan on sending employees to places your organization does not go to often or places recognized as high-risk, you’ll need to draft a new risk assessment.
-In any case, you’ll complete this careful assessment in advance of a trip.
+In any case, you’ll complete this careful assessment before making a trip.
 Once you’ve pinpointed all potential dangers, you can plan to prevent or react to each of them.

 Marathon petroleum